Berkeley County License Hearing Guide

 What It Is

-- Separate from Criminal Court: Remember, the ALR hearing is a completely separate proceeding from your criminal case.
+- Separate from Criminal Court: It's vital to understand that the ALR hearing is a completely separate proceeding from your criminal DUI case.
+The outcome of the ALR hearing does not directly determine the outcome of your criminal case, and vice-versa.

-- Decides If License Suspension Is Warranted: The purpose of the ALR hearing is to determine whether the SCDMV had sufficient legal grounds to suspend your license.
+- Decides If License Suspension Is Warranted: The sole purpose of the ALR hearing is to determine whether the South Carolina DMV had sufficient legal grounds to suspend your driver's license.

 - Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The SCDMV only needs to show "probable cause" that you were driving under the influence, not "beyond a reasonable doubt."
+The South Carolina DMV only needs to show "probable cause" that you were driving under the influence, rather than proving your guilt "beyond a reasonable doubt" as required in a criminal trial.

 How to Prepare

-- Gather Evidence: Collect any evidence that supports your case.
-This could include witness statements, dashcam footage (if available), or any other documentation that challenges the officer's account of events.
+- Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage, or discrepancies in the police report.

 Possible Outcomes

-- Suspension Overturned: The hearing officer finds that the SCDMV did not have sufficient grounds to suspend your license, and your license is reinstated.
+- Suspension Overturned: If the hearing officer finds that the South Carolina DMV did not have sufficient grounds for the suspension, your license will be reinstated.

 Hardship/Restricted License in South Carolina

-Even if your license is suspended, you may be eligible for a hardship or restricted license in South Carolina, allowing you to drive for essential purposes.
+Even with a suspended license, you may be eligible for a restricted or hardship license, allowing you to drive for essential purposes.

 Getting Your License Back